marshareb/marshareb.github.io/_posts/2020-5-14-Metrization-and-Flow.md

 categories: ["Weekly Update", "Dynamics"]
 ---

+In this post, we discuss a little on Katok and Hasselblatt's chapter 0, as well as Rudin chapter 1.

 # Personal Life

 This week was mostly focused on getting back into the flow of things (pun intended).
 I'll break this post up into a dynamical part and a functional analysis part.

 ## Dynamics

-The past few weeks I've read some of Katok's "Modern Dynamics," book casually, but this week was centered on applying things that I've learned.
+The past few weeks I've read some of Katok & Hasselblatt's "Modern Dynamics," book casually, but this week was centered on applying things that I've learned.
 Of particular interest was the special flow, suspension flow, and linear flows.

 To review briefly, a dynamical system consists of three components: